Taking your pet to Hong Kong

 Allowed

-With over 25 years of experience transporting a wide range of animals—including cats, dogs, birds, and horses—to Hong Kong, we have an in-depth understanding of the process.
+With over 25 years of experience transporting pets of all sizes - from Cats and Dogs to Birds and Reptiles, from the United Kingdom to Hong Kong, we have an in-depth understanding of the process.
 You can trust us to ensure your pet’s journey is as safe and stress-free as possible.

-We’ll support you through every stage of the process from advising on vaccinations, securing import permits, and completing the travel documentation prior to departure.
+We’ll support you through every stage of the process from advising on vaccinations, securing import permits, providing the correct travel crate, and completing the travel documentation prior to departure.

-All pets must be implanted with a 15-digit ISO compliant microchip to begin the export process.
+All pets must be implanted with a 15-digit ISO compliant microchip to begin the export process from the United Kingdom to Hong Hong.

-Known as a "special permit" this must be applied for within Hong Kong (we offer this via our trusted local partner).
+Known as a "special waiver or special permit" this must be applied for within Hong Kong via the AFCD (we offer this via our trusted local partner).

-Within 3 days of departure, the Export Health Certificate is completed, allowing your pet to travel!
+Within 10 days of departure, the DEFRA - Export Health Certificate is completed, allowing your pet to travel!

 What factors can influence the export timeframe?